-Canada Pro is a payment made by the CRA for Child and Family Benefits.
+The Canada PRO deposit is made by the CRA for Child and Family Benefits to residents of Ontario and Alberta.

 It’s called something different depending on which province you’re in – if you are an Ontario resident, it’ll be the Ontario Trillium Benefit (OTB), and if you are an Alberta resident, it is the Alberta Child and Family Benefit (ACFB).